B i o g r a p h y

 Physical theatre and acting are an important part of Charlotte's life.
 During her undergraduate, she played the role of a chorister for two seasons in the National Theatre's sell-out Olivier stage production of Coram Boy, directed by Melly Still with music by Adrian Sutton.
 She has also studied acting formally, taking a part-time course at the London School of Film Media and Performance, where she was awarded a full scholarship (Kevin Spacey Foundation Scholarship) and won the Silver Medal Award.
 She has also worked on two large scale multi-disciplinary projects: an Arts Council funded opera exploration with The Puppet Centre and Central School of Speech and Drama as part of their Puppetry in Opera symposium and a ‘Singing Through Puppets’ workshop series for a new production of A Midsummer Night’s Dream with chamber ensemble Chroma.

 Contemporary music is one of Charlotte’s main focuses.
-In the summer of 2020 she will be performing new works by student composers at the Royal Conservatoire of Scotland with the Red Note Ensemble (see events for details).
-Composers she has recently worked with include Mark-Anthony Turnage (whose work she will make her Wigmore Hall debut with in May 2018), Jonathan Dove (for whom she sung the London premier of Mansfield Park), Stephen McNeff (for whom she has worked several times workshopping new material) and Simone Spagnolo.
+In the summer of 2020 she hoped to perform new works by student composers at the Royal Conservatoire of Scotland with the Red Note Ensemble but these have sadly been postponed (see Events for details).
+Composers she has recently worked with include Mark-Anthony Turnage (whose work she will make her Wigmore Hall debut with in May 2018), Jonathan Dove (for whom she sung the London premier of Mansfield Park and will work with again Flight for RCS in 2021 -see events), Stephen McNeff (for whom she has worked several times workshopping new material) and Simone Spagnolo.
 She is currently studying works by Judith Weir, Ned Rorem and Harrison Birtwistle.
 Following the success of her performance of Caitlin Rowley’s solo opera Breadcrumbs at the Tête-à-Tête Festival (King’s Place) in summer 2014 (in the presence of Jane Manning who helped develop the work), Charlotte and Caitlin are currently devising an extension of the work for future performance.